Emrah2121/Emrah2121/README.md

 💫 About Me:

 Hi there!
-I'm Emrah Aliyev, a passionate Backend Developer from Azerbaijan.
+I'm Amrah Aliyev, a passionate Backend Developer from Azerbaijan.
 I enjoy building scalable and efficient web applications, mostly using Laravel and modern backend technologies.
 My goal is to grow as a full-stack developer and create products that make people’s lives easier.